-Each week I’m dropping one of my road-tested Romance Tricks That Work Like Magic to add a dash of zing to your love life.
-Practice this tip on friends with minor adjustments if you’re solo, so it’s less intimate but still loving.
+I’m dropping one of my road-tested Romance Tricks That Work Like Magic each week to add a zing to your love life.
+Practice this tip on friends with minor adjustments if you’re solo so it’s less intimate but still loving.
 Your friends want to be actively loved by you too.

 Romance Trick #9: Sharing Frames

 One effective technique to continually expand the passion in your relationship is Frame Sharing.
-Frames allow your partner to understand what it’s like for you when the two of you are together.
+Frames allow your partner to understand what it’s like for you when you are together.

-Because we all enjoy hearing and talking about special moments, this is a particularly powerful romantic experience for your lover.
+Because we all enjoy hearing and talking about memorable moments, this is a compelling romantic experience for your lover.

-Here’s how to share Favorite Frames with your significant other.
+Here’s how to share your Favorite Frames with your significant other.

-The Favorite Frames technique expands and deepens your experience together, making it an even more meaningful memory.
+The Favorite Frames technique expands and deepens your experience, making it an even more meaningful memory.

-I like to share favorite frames after being intimate so my partner can take even more pleasure in experiencing my experience as I tell him about it.
+After being intimate, I like to share my favorite frames so my partner can take even more pleasure in experiencing my experience as I tell him about it.